mpollock/mdpollock-site/_posts/2025-11-24-hello-world.md

 ---
 layout: post
-title:  "Hello, World!
-Plans for the blog."
+title:  "Plans for the Blog"
 date:   2025-11-24
-tags: website gamedev
+tags: about gamedev
 ---

 Obviously, this is my first post.
 Feel free to ignore it.